slashben/kubescape-ci-demo/README.md

 Therefore it is strongly suggested to create exceptions on resource and controls together not to be lenient.

 ### Threshold is set to the maximum
-In the demonstration, we are setting the risk acceptance threshold to it most string setting (0 risk is accepted).
+In the demonstration, we are setting the risk acceptance threshold to it most strict setting (0 risk is accepted).
 This means every issue either needs to be fixed or an explicit exception needs to be in place.
 This setting makes sure that Kubescape as a quality gate behaves completely predictable and every issue has to be addressed one way or another.

 ### Single YAML
 This demo contains a single file, however this is just for the sake of simplicity of the example.
 Of course real life examples are more complicated.